Unit 11.4C · Term 4

 OSI Layer Layer 1 (Physical) Layer 2 (Data Link) Layer 3 (Network)

-Data delivery Broadcast to all Unicast to destination Route between networks
+Data Delivery Broadcast (sent to all ports) Unicast (sent to target only) Routing between networks

-Collision domain Single (all ports share) Separate per port Separate per interface
+Collision Domain Single (all ports share the risk of data crashing) Separate per port (collisions eliminated) Separate per interface

 Common Pitfalls